gtrant/eraser/trunk/eraser5/README.txt

 ----------------------------------------------------------------
 5. AUTHOR

-   The new maintainer of this product is the Eraser Project.
+   The new maintainer of this product is The Eraser Project.
    For more information visit
    http://sourceforge.net/projects/eraser